-The adjuster may only apply the described method to residential claims under an SFIP Dwelling Form arising from Hurricane Harvey.
+The adjuster may only apply the described method to residential claims under a Standard Flood Insurance Policy (SFIP) Dwelling Form arising from Hurricane Irma.

-When adjusting a one-to-four family dwelling, if there is evidence of completed repairs to damage from prior flood losses, FEMA is not requiring the adjuster to obtain the prior loss claim file before adjusting the claim.
+When adjusting a one-to-four family dwelling, where there is evidence of completed repairs to damage from prior flood losses, FEMA is not requiring the adjuster to obtain the prior loss claim file before adjusting the claim.
 FEMA is relying on the flood adjuster and insurer personnel to evaluate the extent of evidence demonstrating prior repairs.
 If the adjuster cannot easily make this determination, requiring further investigation requiring the review of a prior loss claim file(s) or receipts, the adjuster should recommend a review of the prior loss claim file to the insurer.
 The adjuster should provide the insurer with adequate documentation and photographs of any unrepaired prior damage to the best of their ability and take a non-waiver agreement where necessary.

-FEMA will apply these modified requirements to any future review or audit of claim files covered by this Bulletin.
+FEMA will apply these modified requirements to any future review or audit of claim files covered by this bulletin.